MrCocoNuat

 Video Output

 Our canvas is 128 by 64, monochrome of course.
 And we have help here - fellow blogger Technoblogy has an excellent library for interfacing with this display’s controller.
-I added a modification so that instead of plotting the pixels of text on top of contents already on the screen (“OR plotting”) new content simply replaces what is already there
+I heavily modified it to add many new features (smooth scrolling, inversion control, contrast control) exposed by the display controller and also to change the character plotting mode so that instead of plotting the pixels of text on top of contents already on the screen (“OR plotting”) new content simply replaces what is already there.

 Additionally, for saving program space there are several more optimizations to be made.
-The character map included in the library can be trimmed down quite a bit (who needs all those letters) and in fact customized freely to support arbitrary glyphs that can represent dungeon elements.
-There is not even a need to stick to the predefined 8x6 grid, that may be suitable for text but possibly not pixel art and sprites!
+The character map included in the library can be trimmed down quite a bit (who needs all those letters) and in fact customized freely to support arbitrary 8-pixel high glyphs that can represent dungeon elements - see tiny-dungeon’s spritesheet

 ...